ehsangittt/roadmap/ansible/README.md

 To install Docker offline, you need to follow a few steps: You need to install the packages in the link below on a system that has internet access, then place the files in the Playbook, depending on the version you download, and then run the Playbook.

-+ `Note`: You need to go to  this [link](https://download.docker.com),then select the operating system then the version and finally download the files with the .deb extension
++ `Note:`  You need to go to  this [link](https://download.docker.com),then select the operating system then the version and finally download the files with the .deb extension

-+ `Note`: You need to download the files containerd.io , docker-ce , docker-ce-cli , docker-compose-plugin
++ `Note:`  You need to download the files containerd.io , docker-ce , docker-ce-cli , docker-compose-plugin
 After download these files you have to put the file version in vars.yml file like me .